voxel51/fiftyone/docs/source/user_guide/evaluation.rst

     Did you know?
 Many models from the :ref:`Model Zoo <model-zoo>` provide support for storing logits for their predictions!

-The example below demonstrates top-k evaluation on an image dataset from the :ref:`Dataset Zoo <dataset-zoo>` with predictions from a pre-trained model from the :ref:`Model Zoo <model-zoo>`:
+The example below demonstrates top-k evaluation on a :ref:`small ImageNet sample <dataset-zoo-imagenet-sample>` with predictions from a pre-trained model from the :ref:`Model Zoo <model-zoo>`:

 .. code-block:: python
     :linenos: